dmpe/bachelor/README.md

 ## rJava Installation

 The installation process (on Ubuntu) can be quite pathetic.
-So take a long breath and submit problems to <https://github.com/s-u/rJava>.
+So take a long breath and submit problems to <https://github.com/s-u/rJava> (as of 2015, he seems to have aboned it).
 To make rJava work, use google (and stackoverflow).

 Always install official java 8 from oracle and less *official* "openjdk-8".
-Don't forget to run R CMD javareconf (-e).
+Don't forget to run R CMD javareconf (-e) too!
 Maybe this will also help <http://stackoverflow.com/a/21504335>

 Or, at last use some other package too: <https://github.com/hadley/readxl>